zitadel/python-saml-sp/README.md

-# !Alert - This is a Work in Progress

 # A SAML Service Provider with ZITADEL Integration

 This repository provides a simple SAML Service Provider (SP) setup to interact with ZITADEL as the Identity Provider (IdP).
 The application is built using Flask and the `pysaml2` library.